This post contains affiliate links. When you purchase through our links, we may earn a commission.

 The best test would be to smell your spices to determine whether they are still useable.
 Generally dried spices last for 2-3 years but your nose will still be the best indicator!

-Hungarian sweet or hot paprika is traditionally used for this recipe.
+Hungarian sweet paprika or hot paprika is traditionally used for this recipe.
 However, I prefer using Spanish sweet paprika which has a slightly smoky aroma and delicious flavour.

 A spoon pouring the red sauce over the dish

-Recipe tips and tricks
+Recipe Tips and Notes

 • Make sure the heat is turned up when adding the chicken to the pan.
 This will add flavour to the chicken and the sauce.